Freelancing guide

 Turn Recommendations into Lead Magnets

 Social proof works.
-Ask past clients to leave LinkedIn highlighting:
+Ask past clients to add recommendations on LinkedIn highlighting:

 Even better, turn glowing messages from WhatsApp or emails into testimonials and post them as carousels.
 This acts like a mini-portfolio and builds instant trust.